interferopy/interferopy/docs/pages/working-cube.rst

     cub = Cube("image.fits")

-**A 2D map is also considered a 3D cube, only with a single channel.**
+**A 2D map is also considered a 3D cube, only with a single velocity channel.**
 The Cube object gives quick access to useful properties and functions, for example

 .. code-block:: python